gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 Here you go!
 Now, the `find_package` command will also find packages from a project configured with subgine-pkg!

-This helped me reduce the amount of duplicated package, thus making iterations faster and lighter.
+This helped me reduce the amount of duplicated package and setup the projects faster, thus removing waits in between iterations and make them lighter for my system.

 ## 7. Profiles